Guide: How to Keep Campaign Momentum

 1. Share a strong submission (without identifying who submitted it)

-Only share an idea this way if the submitter is comfortable with it, and describe it in general terms rather than verbatim.
+Only share an idea this way if the contributor is comfortable with it, and describe it in general terms rather than verbatim.
 The goal is to spark thinking, not to put a spotlight on one person's work.

-3. Personal outreach to key departments that have not participated yet
+3. Personal outreach to key departments that have not yet participated

-What Not to Do
+What You Should Not Do

 Do not add prizes mid-campaign.
 If you did not launch with an incentive, adding one halfway through signals that the campaign is not working.
 It also attracts submissions from people who want the prize, not from people who have useful ideas.
 Incentives can work well when designed in from the start.
-Retrofitted incentives almost never do.
+Retroactive incentives almost never do.

 The Day-by-Day Schedule